 The ability to search across types and devices simplifies the management of Layer 7 policies, by focusing on the intended question at hand.
 For example, How do I block Bittorrent? or Why can't I get to poker.com?
 In the latter case, a simple search on poker.com may show that while there is no explicit rule blocking the URL, there may be an explicit block on the "Gambling" URL category.
 To permit poker.com, and not change the explicit block "Gambling", simply highlight the poker.com URL and allow traffic on the desired device.
 This will create an explicit Allow rule which can be pushed to the device.

 Managing Layer 7 policy across multiple devices is also easy to perform.
 To illustrate this, imagine that the Application Category "web gaming" is blocked across all devices within an organization, however there is the need to permit Farmville.
 Using the Search capability in Application Policy Manager, a simple search on Farmville will demonstrate that it is implicitly blocked due to the Application Category block on "web gaming".
 To enable Farmville, set the Action to Enable for the Farmville Application type entries listed.
-Writing the policies to their respective devices will enable this Application across the network.
+Deploying the policies to their respective devices will enable this Application across the network.

 If Automatic IPS Updates were enabled when on-boarding the FirePOWER device, then changes to Layer 7 policies may change dynamically.
 Here too, the Search capability of Application Policy Management permits easy assessment of URLs.